topal-team/rockmate/solvers/HILP_gurobi.md

 **Context:** We assume that we have an arbitrary graph $H$, where each node `hcn` is an operation.
 We have $T$ compute nodes, $I$ data nodes.
 Compute nodes are numbered in a topological order.

-Each compute node can be computed with one of several options, indexed by $o$.
+The novelty of H-rockmate is that each compute node can be computed with one of several options, indexed by $o$.
+There is a connection between the forward and the respective backward computations, and each backward should be performed with the same option as its corresponding forward.
+A pair of a forward and the corresponding backward nodes are called a *layer*.

-+ Important: a data node can have several predecessors.
-This happens in backward when computing gradients: each computation is a contribution to the same memory slot (gradients are accumulated)

-+ Phantoms represent the data needed to compute the backward compute nodes.
+In addition, we introduce the concept of *phantom nodes*, which represent the data saved in memory between a forward and its corresponding backward.
 They are like special data nodes, with two characteristics:
-  + their only dependencies are with the FWD and corresponding BWD: created by FWD, consumed by BWD, not needed by any other computing node
+  + their only dependencies are with the FWD and corresponding BWD: created by FWD, consumed by BWD, not needed by any other computing node.
-  + the values saved by a phantom node (and thus the associated memory size) depend on the option used for the FWD and BWD computations.
+  + the values saved in a phantom node (and thus the associated memory size) depend on the option used for the FWD and BWD computations.
 For this reason, a phantom node has several options.

+In this formulation, we consider schedules in which for a given phantom node, only one option is present in memory at a given time.
+However, it is possible that a phantom node is produced several times with different options during the course of the schedule.

+An output value of the forward compute node (ie, a data node which is computed during forward and used by another compute node) is never included in the phantom node.
+However, it happens that this value is also used within the forward computation to produce other results.
+In that case, the backward schedule might choose either to use it as input (if having it in memory between forward and backward fits in the budget), or to recompute it during backward.
+The implication is that for a given layer, different options might have different input dependencies for the backward compute node.
+Additional dependencies are stored in the `dep_interfaces_data` field of each schedule.

+Just like in rk-checkmate, a data node can have several predecessors.
+This happens in backward when computing gradients: each computation is a contribution to the same memory slot (gradients are accumulated).
+A successor of such a data node can only be processed if all the contributions have been computed.

 **Intuition:** Like Checkmate, the schedule is divided into $T$ phases.
+The goal of phase $t$ is to compute node $t$ for the first time.

+**Notations** Compute nodes are denoted with index $k$, data nodes with index $d$, options with index $o$, phases with index $t$ and layers (a pair of forward and corresponding backward nodes) with index
+$j$.

+**Variables:**
++ $R_{k, t, o}$ is $1$ if and only if node $k$ is computed with option
+$o$ during phase $t$.
++ $P_{t, d}$ is $1$ if and only if data node $d$ is present in memory before phase $t$.
++ $S_{k, t, d}$ for $k$ predecessor of $d$ is $1$ if and only if the contribution of compute node $k$ has been included in data node $d$ before phase $t$.
-The goal of phase $t$ is to compute node $t$ for the first time. $R_{i, t, o}$ is $1$ if and only if node $i$ is computed with option $o$ during phase $t$.
++ $Sp_{j, t, o}$ is $1$ if and only if the phantom of layer $j$ is saved with option $o$ before phase $t$.
++ $C_{k, t, d}$ is $1$ iff data node $d$ is created when computing node $k$ during phase $t$
++ $D_{k, t, d}$ is $1$ iff data node $d$ is deleted after computing node $k$ during phase $t$

+Some layers do not have a backward computation, I am not sure which case this represents

 **Formulation:** Minimize total running time, \ie sum of $R_{i, t, o}*\text{time of computing option $o$ for node $i$}$

-**Trivial constraints:**
+**Ordering constraints**
 * Node $i > t$ can not be computed in phase $t$
 * You can not save any phantom $j$ from node $i > t$ in phase $t$
 * You can not save the result of compute node $k$ in any phase $t \leq k$